 In some cases, payments need to be refunded when making a purchase on Bittylicious.
 If this is the case, the seller will inform you of this and the reason for it via the trade page.
 To do this we require details from the buyer as part of our anti money laundering obligations to ensure that funds are being returned to the correct place, as we cannot simply assume that any sort code and account number provided are the correct ones without proof.
 As such one of the following, or combinations, is required:

 - A debit card photo - This needs to be a clear photo showing the name, sort code and account number of the account holder.
-The long number in the middle should be hidden with a piece of paper preferable rather than digitally altering the photo.
+The long number in the middle should be hidden with a piece of paper or something else physical, we cannot accept digitally altered photos.
 We need to be able to see the card is intact, so please don't cover the entire top half of the card.

 - At least the top part of a recent bank statement showing the name, sort code and account number - We don't need to be able to see transaction history, but we cannot accept screenshots of online banking or statements.
 We are absolutely fine with uploaded PDF statements that are downloaded from online banking websites (just not "Print to PDF" statements).